When most people think about arm workouts ... they think about their biceps and triceps. But, what about your forearms?

 3. Dead Hang

 This is a great exercise for building your wrist and finger flexors.
-This one is very simple.
+Dead hangs are also a very simple exercise.

 If you want to increase the difficulty, try wrapping 2 towels over the bar at shoulder-width apart.
-From here, grip the towels below the bar and hang as long as you can.
+From here, grip the towels below the bar and hang from them as long as you can.

 You can also add a weighted vest to really take things up a notch.